vanyle/vapm/README.md

 ## Installation / Getting Started

-To use vapm, just decompress the zip file, and add its location to your PATH.
-(Maybe lookup how to add a directory to your path if you need to)
+To use vapm, just run the installer with python 3.
+I would also recommand adding `vapm/bin` to your PATH.
-I'm assuming you are familiar with the terminal on windows (cmd / powershell).
-All interactions / tasks with vapm happen through this terminal.

-To use vapm to it's fullest potentiel, I recommend also having Python installed and adding `vapm/mingw64/bin` to your path
+Follow the instructions displayed on the screen to make vapm work.
+It will walk you through it's installation.

 Download: https://www.python.org/downloads/

 Also installing [gdbgui](https://www.gdbgui.com/) (install with `pip install gdbgui`) can help with debugging. (to run debugging vapm tasks)